codess-aus/GitHub-Workshop/04-Excercise.md

 You’re about to flex your GitHub skills by completing a series of mini-challenges.

 Think of it like a level-up quest for:
-- 🔀 Committing a branch
+- 🔀 Create a branch
-- 📄 Committing a file
+- 📄 Commit a file
-- 🔁 Opening a pull request
+- 🔁 Open a pull request
-- ✅ Merging that pull request
+- ✅ Merge that pull request

 ## 🚀 How to Start